 To start to turn our strategy into reality, the TimescaleDB Cloud team developed a set of Helm Charts, which allows you to quickly and easily add TimescaleDB to your Kubernetes deployment alongside other cloud-native technologies.

 Let's take a closer look at what deployment using TimescaleDB Helm Charts looks like:

 In the diagram above, we are deploying the service with three pods, a primary, and two replicas.
-Our Helm charts also deploy the Patroni agent – originally co-developed by Feike – to facilitate automatic leader election and failover amongst replicas for high availability.
-If the primary ever goes unavailable, a replica will automatically take over as the new primary and the cluster will automatically reconfigure itself to avoid any downtime.
+Our Helm charts also deploy the Patroni agent—originally co-developed by Feike—to facilitate automatic leader election and failover amongst replicas for high availability.
+If the primary ever becomes unavailable, a replica will automatically take over as the new primary, and the cluster will automatically reconfigure itself to avoid any downtime.

-Note: to ease any storage-based I/O contention, we are deploying both a data volume and WAL volume for each node.
-Disk volumes are also remote from the actual database pod as well (e.g., as EBS volumes on AWS), so that even if the pod fails, k8s can automatically bring up a new instance of the database, reconnect it to the detached disk volumes, recover the database, and reintegrate it into the TimescaleDB cluster.
+Note: to ease any storage-based I/O contention, we are deploying both a data volume and write-ahead log (WAL) volume for each node.
+Disk volumes are also remote from the actual database pod (e.g., as EBS volumes on AWS) so that even if the pod fails, k8s can automatically bring up a new instance of the database, reconnect it to the detached disk volumes, recover the database, and reintegrate it into the TimescaleDB cluster.
 All automatically.